timothyhinh79/silobuster/stories/Define_Log_Schema.md

 ```

 There is some duplication between the root level `link_fields` and the `fields` array inside `prompts`.
 Perhaps we only need the latter.

+### questions:
+- Is it enough to just suggest a _value_ for fields, or do we also need to give notes/descriptions for the fields too, like lables or something.
+- What are cases where a promt doesn't even include suggesting a value.